gayatri0-12/UART-Implementation-using-Verilog-HDL/UART-Implementation-using-Verilog-HDL-main/README.md

 ### Summary

-***UART*** stands for ***Universal Asynchronous Receiver/Transmitter***.
-It’s not a communication protocol like SPI and I2C, but a physical circuit in a microcontroller, or a stand-alone IC.
-A UART’s main purpose is to transmit and receive serial data.
-In UART communication, two UARTs communicate directly with each other.
-The transmitting UART converts parallel data from a controlling device like a CPU into serial form, and transmits it in serial to the receiving UART, which then converts the serial data back into parallel data for the receiving device.
-Only two wires are needed to transmit data between two UARTs.
-Data flows from the transmitting UART's Tx pin to the receiving UART's Rx pin.
+***UART*** stands for ***Universal Asynchronous Receiver/Transmitter***.This project implements a Universal Asynchronous Receiver-Transmitter (UART) protocol using Verilog HDL.
+UART is a widely used serial communication protocol that enables data exchange between digital systems without requiring a shared clock.
+The design converts parallel data into serial form for transmission and reconstructs it at the receiver, ensuring reliable asynchronous communication.

 *   *For more information about UART, check [BASICS OF UART COMMUNICATION](https://www.circuitbasics.com/basics-uart-communication/).*